nodemcu/nodemcu-firmware/docs/en/flash.md

 Adafruit provides a really nice [firmware flashing tutorial](https://learn.adafruit.com/building-and-running-micropython-on-the-esp8266/flash-firmware).
-Below you'll find just the basics for the two popular tools esptool and NodeMCU Flasher.
+Below you'll find just the basics for three popular tools: esptool.py, esptool-ck and NodeMCU Flasher.

 !!! attention

     Keep in mind that the ESP8266 needs to be [put into flash mode](#putting-device-into-flash-mode) before you can flash a new firmware!

-## esptool
+## esptool.py
 > A cute Python utility to communicate with the ROM bootloader in Espressif ESP8266.
 It is intended to be a simple, platform independent, open source replacement for XTCOM.

 Source: [https://github.com/themadinventor/esptool](https://github.com/themadinventor/esptool)